jsreport/jsreport/README.md

 Copyright (C) 2020 Jan Blaha

 Do you want to use jsreport for a personal purpose, in a school project or a non-profit organization?
 Then you don't need the author's permission, just go on and use it.
-You can use jsreport without author's permission also when having maximum 5 templates stored in jsreport storage.
+You can use jsreport without the author's permission also when having a maximum 5 templates stored in jsreport storage.

 For commercial projects using more than 5 stored report templates see [Pricing page](https://jsreport.net/buy).